The Accept-Ranges

 <range-unit>

-is the only range unit formally defined by RFC 7233, additional range units may be registered in the HTTP Range Unit Registry. none
+The range unit that the server supports, although bytes is the only range unit formally defined by RFC 7233.
+Range units are registered in the HTTP Range Unit Registry.

 Examples